LukaszNowakowski/TelematicsBuilder/README.md

 Name of branch of `axa-services` project to work on.
 Usually it will be the same as `ApplicationsBranch`.

+### LogsPersistencePath
+Path to directory, to store logs from builds.

 ## Description of process
 Script first retrieves `axa-applications` and `axa-services` repositories from Git. git command may require entry of credentials.